WELDREALITY HOME PAGE 4.

 - OTC pulsed equipment.
 The only steels application I viewed that benefitted from pulsed MIG was in building stainless MRI equipment.
 The thick walled, stainless vessels had extensive large sized welds and therefore were subject to distortion issues and pulsed MIG provided less distortion than regular MIG spray.
 MIG Process

-control and optimum MIG short circ, pulsed spray settings for every applications are available on a CD right here.
+control and optimum MIG short circ, pulsed spray settings for every applications are available in my process control self teaching and training programs.

 If you MIG weld steels and wanted to purchase three